NyiNyiZin1/spring-boot-postgresql/bin/README.md

-# Example Implementation of a Spring Boot PostgreSql && JSONB manipulation
+# Example Implementation of a Spring Boot PostgreSql

 ## Prerequisites